 On October 13, 2017, lead counsel for the plaintiffs filed a Motion for Leave to File a Second Amended Consolidated Class Action Complaint, as well as a Motion for Voluntary Dismissal of Claims without Prejudice relating to 15 previously named plaintiffs.
 On January 4, 2018, Judge Gottschall granted both motions.
-On January 9, 2018, the plaintiffs filed a Second Amended Consolidated Class Action Complaint removed 15 named plaintiffs and substituted in eight new named plaintiffs.
-As a result, the total number of named plaintiffs is now 37 and three class action cases were dismissed entirely without prejudice because there were no longer any remaining plaintiffs in those cases.
+On January 9, 2018, the plaintiffs filed a Second Amended Consolidated Class Action Complaint.
+The Second Amended Consolidated Class Action Complaint removed 15 named plaintiffs and substituted in 8 new named plaintiffs.
+Three class action cases were dismissed without prejudice because there were no longer any remaining plaintiffs in those cases.
+On May 30, 2019, the court granted plaintiffs leave to file a Third Amended Consolidated Class Action Complaint removed 2 named plaintiffs.
+NI and NIC answered the Third Amended Consolidated Class Action Complaint on June 16, 2019.

 On August 16, 2018, Judge Gottschall entered a minute order setting a status hearing for September 26, 2018 in light of the ongoing settlement efforts of the parties.
 During the September 26, 2018 status hearing, the parties advised the court that additional settlement discussions were scheduled.
 Accordingly, on September 27, 2018 Judge Gottschall entered a minute order extending class plaintiffs' deadline to file a motion for class certification and supporting expert reports until November 16, 2018.
 Since September 2018, Judge Gottschall has extended the deadlines for class certification briefing several times to allow for settlement discussions.
-The Court entered an order on January 23, 2019, extending the filing date for the initial class certification brief to March 6, 2019, and on March 5, 2019, the Company filed an unopposed motion for a short extension through March 19, 2019, to facilitate continued negotiations as the parties endeavor to reach a good-faith settlement and the motion was granted on March 6, 2019.
-No other class briefing dates have been scheduled.
+On May 28, 2019, NIC and NI entered into a Stipulation and Agreement of Settlement (the "Settlement Agreement") with certain named plaintiffs to settle the class actions consolidated in the U.S. Actions.
+On May 28, 2019, plaintiffs submitted the Settlement Agreement to the court for preliminary approval.
+The Settlement Agreement class consists of entities and natural persons who owned or leased a 2011-2014 model year vehicle equipped with a MaxxForce 11 or 13 liter engine certified to meet EPA 2010 emissions standards without selective catalytic reduction technology, provided that vehicle was purchased or leased in the U.S.